Auckland Landscape Design – Plants for Coastal Sites

 In addition to plants mentioned already, consider Pittosporum and Corokia for windswept Auckland landscapes.
 Some cultivars make better hedging plants than others and for the coastal Auckland garden best hedge design outcomes are achieved with those than have tighter forms such as Pittosporum ‘ Stephens’ Island’ and Corokia ‘Geenty’s Green’.

 One could go on, as there is an abundance of plants which are suitable to coastal positions and that could be included in your landscape design.
 Whatever you eventually decide on, give it the best chance of flourishing by ensuring the plant also fits other site conditions, such as soil type, drainage and sun aspect.
-This will save you a lot of time and effort in the long run and reward you for years to come for a gorgeous coastal garden.
+This will save you a lot of time and effort in the long run and you will be rewarded you for years to come with a gorgeous garden.